Despite the name and the affiliation with the United Kingdom’s national airline, it’s very easy to earn British Airways Avios here in Canada.

 For British Airways flights in Zones 1, 2, and 3, you will have to add an additional 750 Avios to the above values, after an overnight devaluation in March 2021.

 Keep in mind that British Airways is part of the Oneworld alliance, so you’ll be able to redeem on Oneworld partners as well.
 In addition, British Airways also partners with Alaska Airlines, providing you with a niche redemption opportunity there.

-For these partner redemptions, the below partner chart, which was implemented in May 2019, applies:
+When redeeming on partners outside of Qatar Airways, the below partner chart, which was implemented in May 2019, applies: